Azure/PSRule.Rules.Azure/docs/en/rules/Azure.NSG.AnyInboundSource.md

 online version: https://azure.github.io/PSRule.Rules.Azure/en/rules/Azure.NSG.AnyInboundSource/
 ---

-# Avoid rules that allow any inbound source
+# Avoid rules that allow "any" as an inbound source

 ## SYNOPSIS

-Network security groups (NSGs) should avoid rules that allow any inbound source.
+Network security groups (NSGs) should avoid rules that allow "any" as an inbound source.

 ## DESCRIPTION